 What is Grout?

 If you can hear water running into your well, you have a cascading stream.
 This can only happen if there is a space between the bottom of the casing and the water level.
-This will generally bring sediment into the well for awhile, but will stop once the fine sediments have been washed out.
-If the well does not clear up within a month or two then it should have casing installed to the water level, or a galvanized tank should be installed to catch the sediment.
+This will generally bring sediment into the well for awhile, but will stop one the fine sediments have benn washed out.
+I he well does not clear up within a month or two then it should have more casing installed to the water level, or a galvanized tank should be installed to catch the sediment.

 When a stream is cascading, the water from it is pushing back the water in the larger aquifer below and the lower aquifer becomes a storage space for the cascading water.
-Even if the cascade is only producing one gpm, this means that each day there is 1,440 gallons of water dumped into the larger aquifer.
+Even if the cascade is only producing one gallon per minute.
+This means that each day there is 1,440 gallons of water dumped into the large aquifer.

 As this is much more water than a household will use in a day, it is fairly safe to say that all of your water supply is in turn coming from the cascade.
-Even if your well is 200 feet deep, you are still drinking water from the uppermost stream in the well.
+Even if your well is 200 ft deep, you are still drinking water from the uppermost stream in the well.
 To see a cascading stream in a well, go to our Well Videos page.

 Try This For a Jet Pump